constkashyap/react-zoom-integration/README.md

 # ZOOM WebSdk v1.7.8 with React

-## You can Join Meetings using the Meeting number and Password for the same.
+## You can Join Meetings using Meeting number and Password.

 ## Available Scripts